Home

 Born in Scotland, Claire Kujundzic emigrated to B.C. at age five.
 Between 1959 and 1964 she lived in Nelson, where her father founded the Kootenay School of Art.
 In her teens, living in the home of writer George Ryga and his family in Summerland further encouraged her interest in social issues, music and art.
 After living on a co-op farm in the Salmon Valley, she moved to Vancouver where she volunteered at Co-op Radio, trained in commercial printing, sang with the band Ad Hoc and attended Langara and Emily Carr Colleges.
 From 1985-86 she designed two series of stamps for the Nicaraguan Philatelic Service.
 After returning to Canada, Claire did a series of paintings and collages for use in two fundraising calendars for Tools for Peace.

 In the summer of 2002, Claire initiated a hunger strike to save the Wells-Barkerville-Bowron elementary school.
-Nearly 50 others participated in the hunger strike, including Wells Mayor Dave Hendrixson and BC Federation of Labour President Jim Sinclair.
-The school is still open.
+Nearly 50 others participated in the hunger strike, including Wells Mayor Dave Hendrixson and BC Federation of Labour President Jim Sinclair, and the school is still open.

 Biography - Bill Horne

 Born in Vancouver, Bill Horne studied painting and drawing at the Banff Centre and film animation at UBC.
 He has taught silkscreen printing at the Vancouver Native Education Centre, Kakali Handmade Papers and Island Mountain Arts, and paper-making at the National Art School in Managua.
 For several years, he wrote a twice-monthly column about art and politics for the Quesnel Cariboo Observer.
-From September, 2003, until May, 2005, he worked at the Naramata Centre as Director of the Summer Program.
-He and Claire moved back to Wells at the end of May, 2005.
+From 2003 to 2005 he worked at the Naramata Centre as Director of the Summer Program, then moved back to Wells at the end of May, 2005.
+He and Claire now live in Saanich, BC.